cloudsoft/amp-vagrant/README.md

-# amp-pro-vagrant
+# amp-vagrant
-Vagrant files to bootstrap an AMP Pro environment consisting of an AMP Pro instance and multiple byon nodes based on Ubuntu.
+Vagrant files to bootstrap an AMP environment consisting of an AMP instance and multiple byon nodes based on Ubuntu.

 The Vagrant environment has been verified on OSX 10.11 and Windows 10 using Vagrant 1.8.0+ and VirtualBox 5.0.10+.
 It is recommended to use the latest version of both Vagrant and Virtualbox.